joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Heat Exchanger

 The heat exchanger consists of 3 parts that must be placed on top of each other, with the arrow of the first block pointing towards the turbine.
 The pipes must be built with the yellow TA4 pipes.
 The heat exchanger must be connected to the power grid.
-The heat exchanger can consume 60 ku.
+The heat exchanger charges the energy store again when sufficient electricity is available and the energy storage is less than 95% charged.
+The heat exchanger takes up 60 ku.

 [ta4_heatexchanger|image]